miho/MCP-Playground/code-reflection-01/embedded-c-compiler/README.md

 4. Choose a sweep range, e.g. start `4`, end `64`, step `4`, and click **Sweep Block Sizes**.
 5. The results table ranks each block size by cache misses; the best configuration is highlighted in green.

 Both the UI and MCP endpoints report the `hotspots` array (sorted by misses + evictions) so you can focus on the hottest memory accesses without streaming the full trace.
 Include `max_hotspots` or `max_events` when calling the MCP tool to tune the response size, and set `return_trace_path`/`save_trace_to` to retain the raw trace on disk if deeper offline analysis is required.
+Full run artefacts (summary, hotspots, every cache event, trace location) are persisted under `~/.embeddedcc/runs` and can be revisited later via the `get_run_result` tool.

 ### MCP Server Controls in the UI